awsdocs/amazon-athena-user-guide/doc_source/select.md

 Each `expression` may specify output columns from `SELECT` or an ordinal number for an output column by position, starting at one\.
  `ORDER BY` is evaluated as the last step after any `GROUP BY` or `HAVING` clause\. `ASC` and `DESC` determine whether results are sorted in ascending or descending order\.
 The default null ordering is `NULLS LAST`, regardless of ascending or descending sort order\.

+**\[ OFFSET count \[ ROW \| ROWS \] \]**
+Use the `OFFSET` clause to discard a number of leading rows from the result set\.
+If the `ORDER BY` clause is present, the `OFFSET` clause is evaluated over a sorted result set, and the set remains sorted after the skipped rows are discarded\.
+If the query has no `ORDER BY` clause, it is arbitrary which rows are discarded\.
+If the count specified by `OFFSET` equals or exceeds the size of the result set, the final result is empty\.

 **LIMIT \[ count \| ALL \]**
 Restricts the number of rows in the result set to `count`\. `LIMIT ALL` is the same as omitting the `LIMIT` clause\.
 If the query has no `ORDER BY` clause, the results are arbitrary\.